Timber construction culture

 Situation

-Since the end of the 1980s, Switzerland has (again) seen the construction of timber buildings of international importance.
-In parallel, the timber building trade became academised, a process furthered by the integration of the Biel School of Woodworking into the BFH network.
+1. Since the end of the 1980s, Switzerland has (again) seen the construction of timber buildings of international importance.
+In parallel, the timber building trade became academised, a process furthered by the integration of the Higher Technical School of Wood Biel into the BFH network.
 This led to a rapid increase in know-how in the development of sustainable and efficient building techniques, as well as efficient and sustainable materials.

 Course of action

 Today, Switzerland is at the forefront of timber construction technology.
-The focus of the new, online encyclopaedia was set accordingly: construction and design are given equal importance; engineering work and architecture are treated on a par with each other.
-In order to be able to demonstrate lines of development, examples of modern buildings are supplemented with historical timber constructions in cooperation with the cantonal specialist department for heritage conservation.
-Bridging the gap between tradition and high-tech also serves to communicate the culture of timber construction to an interested public, who often still associate timber construction with mountain chalets.
-In order to optimise the communication, empirical and participatory research methods are also used in cooperation with the School of Social Work.
+The focus of the new, online encyclopaedia was set accordingly: construction and design are given equal importance, and engineering work and architecture are treated on a par with each other.
+In order to be able to demonstrate lines of development, examples of modern buildings are supplemented with historical timber constructions in cooperation with the cantonal departments for heritage conservation.
+Bridging the gap between tradition and high-tech also serves to communicate timber Baukultur to an interested public, who often still associates timber construction with mountain chalets.
+What is needed is a new, urban timber Baukultur.

-The aim is to offer an easy-to-use research tool from autumn 2023, to provide free and straightforward access to photographs, plans and publications, as well as to audiovisual contributions.
-This enables the project, which is mainly funded by the FOEN in the context of the Wood Action Plan, to make a valuable contribution to Swiss building culture.
+An easy-to-use research tool has been available since autumn 2023: www.holzbaukultur.ch.
+Photographs, plans and publications on around 400 timber buildings as well as audiovisual contributions are easily accessible and freely available.
+This enables the project, which is mainly funded by the FOEN in the context of the Wood Action Plan, to make a valuable contribution to Swiss Baukultur.